Cloud Tiering is Coming of Age for Clinical Files

 Internal storage for large image files is expensive—costing millions a year for some organizations on Porsche-grade NAS devices.

 The data must be secured, replicated and backed up.
 Meanwhile, in most cases, imaging data is rarely accessed after a few days.

 To get more flexibility and cost savings, healthcare organizations are increasing their investments in cloud data storage.
 In a recent webinar sponsored by the Society for Imaging Informatics in Medicine (SIIM), storage architects from two large healthcare systems discussed strategies for tiering and migrating images to the cloud.

 Such decisions can be rife with politics and long-standing institutional perspectives.
 Health systems are generally risk-averse—they are handling sensitive patient information after all—and tolerance for downtime is usually quite low.

-Cloud Tiering for Dear Life
+Cloud Tiering in Healthcare for Dear Life

 Healthcare professionals depend upon accurate, timely data to make the best decisions; the loss of important patient data can have dire consequences.
 Keeping these large files safe and readily available could be a matter of life or death for a patient with a serious illness.

 One of the storage managers interviewed in the SIIM webinar noted that a TCO study projected savings of 65% from moving pathology images that are 90 days or older from the on-premises HCI and NAS arrays to a third tier on Google Cloud Object Storage.
 That’s compelling evidence to consider a new unstructured data management strategy.